SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/custom-database/extra-tables.md

 3. Set table properties:
     * Enter a *name* to be used as label.
     * Enter a *database field* beginning with **y_** to identify it in the schema.
     * Optionally set other properties.
+See the [user guide](https://community.superoffice.com/Documentation/Help/en/CRM/8.5/UserHelp/Service/topics/blogic.listExtraTables.editExtraTable.html) for details.
 4. Click **OK** to save the new table (runs `create table y_mynewtable ...`).
 5. Add fields to your new table.
 (See next task for details.)
 6. Optionally adjust table properties such as sort order.